MARN-5895/Website/assignments/01/README.md

 but open it on our local browsers, so that we can conviniently work remotely.

-The easiest way to install Jupyterlab and Python packages used for computational research is to use Anaconda's python distribution.
+The easiest way to install Jupyterlab and Python packages used for computational research is to use the Anaconda packet manager.
 Follow the steps below to install a miniconda, create a working environment with basic packages, and troubleshoot Python.